-11.7.2 Construction Phase
+11.6.2 Construction Phase

-During the construction phase of the project there will be some effect on nearby noise sensitive properties due to noise emissions from site traffic and other construction activities.
-However, given the distances between the main construction works and nearby noise sensitive properties, and the fact that the various element construction phase of the development are temporary in nature, it is likely that the combination of the various noise sources will not be excessively intrusive at any single noise-sensitive location.
-Furthermore, the application of binding noise limits and hours of operation, along with implementation of appropriate noise and vibration control measures, will ensure that noise and vibration effect is kept within the guidance limits.
+During the construction phase of the project, there will be some effect on nearby noise sensitive properties due to noise emissions from site traffic and other construction activities.
+However, given the distances between the main construction works and noise sensitive properties and the fact that the construction phase of the development is short-term in nature, it is expected that the various noise sources will not be excessively intrusive.
+Furthermore, the application of binding noise limits and hours of operation, along with implementation of appropriate noise and vibration control measures as detailed in Section 11.5.4, will ensure that noise and vibration effect is kept within the guidance limits.

-With respect to the EPA's criteria for description of effects, in terms of these construction activities, the potential worst-case associated effects at the nearest noise sensitive locations associated with the various elements of the construction phase are described below.
+With respect to the EPA's criteria for description of effects, in terms of these construction activities, the potential worst-case associated residual effects at the nearest noise sensitive locations associated with the various elements of the construction phase are described below.

-11.7.2.1 Turbines, Hardstands, Met Mast, Substation, Grid Connection, Internal Roads and Road Widening
+11.6.2.1 Turbines, Hardstands, Met Mast, Substation, Grid Connection, Site Accesses and Internal Roads

-The predicted construction noise and vibration effects associated with on-site construction activities including are short-term and slight and are summarised as follows:
+The predicted construction noise and vibration residual effects associated with construction activities are short-term and slight and are summarised as follows: